Want to follow along with this writing? Sign up Today, it's free and easy

 A teenage girl figures out her boyfriend is cheating on her, her dad was abusive and her mom lied to her about her dad--all in the same day.

-about 2 years ago The lonely Girl said:
+over 2 years ago The lonely Girl said:

 In the little time it took me to read this I was crying like a baby this story has so much emotion.
 I don't get how you could pack so much emotion into a story this was amazing!